 The event is only open to road-legal cars that are taxed, insured and MOTd, and the rules say they must be driven to the event.
 Car preparation is limited to removing loose objects from inside, and any clip-on wheel trims.
 Tyres from List 1B of Section L of the MSA Yearbook, i.e. competition tyres, are NOT allowed.
 In recent years our events have been qualifying rounds of the CMSG, BTRDA and ASWMC Championships, so the events have to run under a National B permit.
 They usually run under a Clubmans permit as well, for the benefit of club members who just want to take part without being involved in a championship.
 Those competitors only need to produce a club membership card, whereas championship contenders need a competition licence.

 So through the first 10 years of its existence, AutoSolo has evolved from an experiment into a mainstay of club motorsport, and it is now the discipline of choice for anyone wanting to get into motorsport on a limited budget.
 Although Bristol Motor Club were pioneers of the sport, we have repeatedly struggled to find suitable venues.
-Having lost our place at Castle Combe in 2013 we only managed to run one AutoSolo in 2014 and have been seeking a new venue ever since.
-For 2015 we will run at Chepstow Racecourse – watch the website to see what will happen after that.
+Having lost our place at Castle Combe in 2013 we tried Mendip Raceways in 2014, Chepstow Racecourse from 2015 to 2016, and we are currently running successfully at Westonzoyland airfield.